stephanie-castelblanco/stephanie-castelblanco.github.io/essays/smart-qquestions.md

 ## What’s a smart question?
-Asking a smart question requires careful consideration of the problem and a clear understanding of the information needed to find a solution.
-It's not just about gathering information, but also about approaching problems thoughtfully and strategically, fostering trust and collaboration among all parties involved, and contributing to a positive and productive problem-solving process.
+Asking a smart question involves taking the time to think through the problem at hand and understanding what information is necessary to solve it.
+It's more than just collecting data, but also requires a thoughtful and strategic approach to problem-solving, promoting trust and cooperation among everyone involved, and contributing to a constructive and successful resolution process.

 ###  It is crucial to carry out comprehensive research before seeking any form of aid.
 As a software developer, we might encounter difficulties while navigating the complex software development landscape.
 Seeking technical assistance is an essential part of our journey, and we can make the process more effective by following specific guidelines outlined in "How to Ask Questions the Smart Way" by Eric Raymond.
 This essay will explore the importance of asking smart questions, evaluate the chosen questions against established precepts, analyze the responses in terms of smartness, and share insights gained from this experience.